knbknb/perplexity-api-search/README.md

 The goals are

-- Make it easy to query the Perplexity.ai Web-API endpoints from the command line, and to compare the results of [~10 different models](https://docs.perplexity.ai/docs/model-cards).
+- Make it easy to query the Perplexity.ai Web-API endpoints from the command line, and to compare the results of [~10 different models](https://docs.perplexity.ai/docs/model-cards) available.
 This means saving the API responses into a textfile, then reading and inspecting them.
 I'm not systematically benchmarking the models.
-- Demonstrate how to use a Postman collection `.json`-file (and Postman environment `.json`-file) from the command line (with the [Newman](https://www.npmjs.com/package/newman) CLI tool), thus exerting very fine-grained control over the API calls.
+- Demonstrate how to use a Postman collection `.json`-file (and Postman environment `.json`-file) from the command line (with the [Newman](https://www.npmjs.com/package/newman) CLI tool), thus exerting very fine-grained control over the API calls, and conserving the responses with lots of metadata (e.g., runtime duration).

 ## API Key required